 Clean water is critical both for human use and for healthy ecosystems.
 Healthy streams have high water quality, wellvegetated riparian corridors, and thriving aquatic and terrestrial habitats.
-Beautiful and healthy waterways also contribute to the quality of life and recreation opportunities in the community.
+Beautiful and healthy waterways also contribute to the quality of life and recreational opportunities in our community.
 The Rivanna River runs from the foothills and mountains west of Charlottesville to the James River in Fluvanna County.
-Four local rivers - the Moormans, Rivanna, Rockfish, and James - are designated as Virginia Scenic Rivers.
-The Rivanna River was the first to receive this designation from the Commonwealth.
-County residents and visitors enjoy local 'blueways' (water trails that offer opportunities for floating or paddling small craft) and 'greenways' (trails which may be along waterways) that connect to parks, neighborhoods, and businesses in Albemarle County and the City of Charlottesville.
-Protecting the county's waterways is important for environmental stewardship as well as for recreation, quality of life, and economic vitality.
+Four local rivers-the Moormans, Rivanna, Rockfish, and James-are designated as Virginia Scenic Rivers.
+Of these, the Rivanna River was the first to receive the designation from the Commonwealth.
+Both County residents and tourists enjoy local 'blueways' (water trails that offer opportunities for floating or paddling small craft) and 'greenways' (trails which may be along waterways), which connect to parks, neighborhoods, and businesses in both Albemarle County and the City of Charlottesville.
+Protecting our waterways is important not only for environmental stewardship, but also for recreation, quality of life, and economic vitality.

 Factors contributing to the degradation of healthy streams and water quality include sedimentation from land disturbance and erosion, bacteria from human and animal waste, nutrient pollution from agricultural operations and lawn care, and chemical contamination.
-Climate change also impacts water quality due to more frequent flooding, droughts, and higher temperatures.
+Climate change also impacts water quality due to more frequent flooding, droughts and higher temperatures.

-Albemarle County Streams Evaluation (Virginia Department of Environmental Quality, 2020).
+Albemarle County streams evaluation: VA Dept. of Environmental Quality (DEQ), 2020.
 Many streams are impaired by excessive bacteria and/or poor benthic conditions (for aquatic organisms).

-BIOLOGICAL MONITORING 2021-2023 GREENE ALBEMARLE COUNTY FLUVANNA Stream Health Scores 0-24.9 Very Poor Page 5
+BIOLOGICAL MONITORING 2021-2023 GREENE ALBEMARLE COUNTY FLUVANNA COUNTY Stream Health Scores 0-24.9 Very Poor Page 5

 Rivanna River Report Card 2024.
-Stream health scores measured by sampling aquatic organisms over a five year period).
-Source: Rivanna Conservation Alliance
+Stream health scores measured by sampling aquatic organisms (over a 5-year period).
+Source: Rivanna Conservation Alliance, Rivannariver.org

-Top to bottom: Mechums River (western Albemarle), green frog, and spotted salamander.
-Image credit: Scott Clark, upper images; Ty Smith, lower image
+Top to bottom: Mechums River (western Albemarle), green frog, and northern water snake.